150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 This is less of a referral and more of a referring connection.
 Draw upon a similar hometown, state, or alma mater for instant rapport building.

 This subject line works because people love to feel connected to one another.
-Calling upon a similarity with your prospect forges an instant bond and can lead to easier rapport and a few extra minutes of their attention.
+In my experience, calling upon a similarity with your prospect forges an instant bond and can lead to easier rapport and a few extra minutes of their attention.

 1. “Our next steps”

-Use this subject line to follow up after a first connection or to re-engage a prospect gone quiet.
+I think this is a great subject line to follow up after a first connection or to re-engage a prospect gone quiet.

 2. “X options to get started”